-This statement sets out the Certitude Group’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions during the financial year 1 April 2020 to 31 March 2021 and covers the activities of the Certitude Group.
+This statement sets out Certitude’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 April 2021 to 31 March 2022.

 Organisational structure and supply chains

-Certitude is London’s leading adult social care provider for people living with learning disabilities, autism, mental health support needs and their families and carers.
-We are a non-profit organisation who offer family support and advice, provide registered home support care and support people with autism to live their lives in ways that work for them.
-We support over 1,500 people in 16 London boroughs.
+Certitude is London’s leading adult social care provider for people living with learning disabilities, autism and mental health support needs and their families and carers.
+We support over 1800 people in 17 London boroughs.

-As a non-profit organisation, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and we are absolutely committed to preventing any form of slavery in our activities.
+As a non-profit organisation supporting vulnerable people we are absolutely committed to preventing any form of slavery in our activities.

-We work and liaise with several suppliers around London making sure they respect the standard requested and the satisfaction of our people, ensuring that its supply chains are free from slavery and human trafficking.
+We work with a number of suppliers, making sure that they respect the standard requested, ensuring their supply chains are free from slavery and human trafficking.

-Certitude has in place the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations;

-- Recruitment Agency policy: The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency.

-The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
-The organisation’s due diligence and reviews include:
+We undertake due diligence when considering taking on new suppliers, and regularly review our existing suppliers.
+Our due diligence and reviews include:

 - evaluating the modern slavery and human trafficking risks of each new supplier;